 A copy of your pledge submission will be sent to you and your faith leader.
 ONCE YOU HAVE SUCCESSFULLY SUBMITTED THE FORM, PLEASE CHECK TO MAKE SURE YOU HAVE RECEIVED A CONFIRMATION EMAIL.

 Thank you for your interest in submitting a Health and Wholeness Collaborative Pledge.
-If you have any questions please contact your regional coordinator or call PHW Program Coordinator, Michelle Peedin, at 919-828-6501 or email PHWinfo@ncchurches.org.
+If you have any questions please contact a member of our PHW team or contact our Program Coordinator, Michelle Peedin, at 919-828-6501 or email PHWinfo@ncchurches.org.